 Whether or not you want your security camera to be hardwired or not is another factor in your decision.
-Wired surveillance cameras typically send a more solid and secure video signal because they transmit via cable and not through the air, but can take more money and effort to install because wiring needs to be run.
-That either means hiring an installer, or buying the cable and taking the time to do it yourself.
+Wired surveillance cameras typically send a more solid and secure video signal because they transmit via cable and not through the air.
+These can take more money and effort to install because wiring needs to be run.
+That either means hiring an installer or buying the cable and taking the time to do it yourself.

 On the other hand, wireless cameras can be placed virtually anywhere with ease, because you don't have to worry about running new cable or patching into existing cable runs.
 Signal security is also becoming much less of an issue, thanks to ever-improving encryption protocols like Wi-Fi Protected Access (WPA) and Temporal Key Integrity Protocol (TKIP).

-Do you plan to keep your security camera fixated on one specific view, or would you rather have the ability to look around?
+Do you plan to keep your security camera fixated on one specific view?
+Or would you rather be able to look around?
 If you only need to focus on a certain section of a room, entrance or parking lot, then a standard-format fixed camera will do just fine.
-However, if you'd rather have the ability to remotely swivel and zoom your camera to follow the action or cover a wider area, then opt for a Pan-Tilt-Zoom (PTZ) surveillance camera.
+However, if you'd rather remotely swivel and zoom your camera to follow the action — or cover a wider area — then opt for a Pan-Tilt-Zoom (PTZ) surveillance camera.

-Unlike their stationary counterparts, PTZs are designed to freely move their lenses back and forth horizontally (that's the "panning" part), vertically (aka "tilt"), and adjust lens focus (zoom).
-All of this can be done at your command, as needed, but there are also PTZ cameras that can be programmed to automatically pan, tilt and zoom whenever movement is detected.
+Unlike their stationary counterparts, PTZs are designed to freely move their lenses back and forth horizontally (that's the "panning" part), vertically (aka "tilt") and adjust lens focus (zoom).
+All this can be done at your command as needed.
+But there are also PTZ cameras that can be programmed to automatically pan, tilt and zoom whenever movement is detected.

-As long as you'll be filming all of that video surveillance footage, how do you plan on viewing it?
+If you'll be filming all that video surveillance footage, how do you plan on viewing it?
 For many people, a video feed going to a digital video recorder (DVR) or CCTV monitor at home in the office is all that's needed.
 But what if you want to keep an eye on things from the road?

-That's where remote-access surveillance devices, otherwise known as Internet cameras or network cameras, come into play.
-Designed to be hooked up to a computer network via cable or wireless connection, these web-enabled cameras allow you to log in and view what's going on from any Internet-connected computer or Smartphone.
+That's where remote-access surveillance devices, otherwise known as Internet cameras, IP cameras, Wi-Fi cameras or network cameras, come into play.
+These are designed to be hooked up to a computer network via a wireless connection.
+With web-enabled cameras, you can log in and view what's going on from any computer or smartphone.